RuneDD/RuneDD/README.md

 # 👋 Hello there

-I'm Rune, a Cloud Engineer based in 🇧🇪, currently part of the [vBridge](https://www.vbridge.eu/) team.
+I'm Rune, a Cloud Engineer based in 🇧🇪, part of the [vBridge](https://www.vbridge.eu/) team.

 ☁️ I love experimenting with tech like Kubernetes, Terraform, Docker, and 🐧.
 My passion for migrating clients to serverless applications and solutions has empowered them to optimize operations and manage IT budgets effectively.